aws-samples/aws-serverless-example-for-webxr/README.md

-# Empower Your WebXR App Using AWS Serverless Services
+# Empower Your WebXR App Using AWS Serverless Architecture

 This repository contains an example solution on how to enhance your WebXR applications using AWS Serverless Services, providing scalable, efficient, and seamless user experiences.